misiektoja/lastfm_monitor/README.md

 The tool automatically saves its output to *lastfm_monitor_username.log* file (can be changed in the settings or disabled with -d).

+The tool also saves the last activity information (artist, track, timestamp) to *lastfm_username_last_activity.json file*, so it can be reused in case the tool needs to be restarted.

 ### Listing mode

 There is also other mode of the tool which prints the recently listened tracks for the user (-l parameter).
 You can also add -n to define how many tracks should be displayed, by default it shows 30 last tracks: